-The review of safety systems management will evaluate the effectiveness of programs and processes for engineering design, quality assurance (QA), configuration management, surveillance testing, maintenance, operations, cognizant system engineer (CSE) and safety system oversight (SSO), feedback and improvement, and adherence to safety basis requirements of selected safety systems.
+The review of safety systems management will evaluate the effectiveness of programs and processes for engineering design (ED), quality assurance (QA), configuration management (CM), surveillance testing, maintenance, operations, cognizant system engineer (CSE) and safety system oversight (SSO), feedback and improvement, development and adherence to safety basis requirements of selected safety systems.
 The review will also evaluate the effectiveness in maintaining the functionality and reliability of these safety systems.
 The review of safety systems will be performed in the context of integrated safety management (ISM), although the inspection criteria and approach are organized by functional areas rather than ISM principles and core functions.
-The following functional area objectives are designed as stand-alone sections to be used in any combination based on the need of the specific appraisal.
+The following functional area objectives are designed as standalone sections to be used in any combination based on the need of the specific appraisal while minimizing redundancies across functional areas.